The "Sunrise, Sunset" scene was not lit by electric light but by hundreds of candles.

 108 of 111 found this interesting Interesting? |

 Several times during the film, people touch a box on the door frame of a house.
 This is a Mezuzah; a case which contains a passage from the Torah (Deuteronomy 6:4-9 and and 11:13-21), which Jews traditionally affix to the door frames of their houses as a constant reminder of God's presence.

-Director of Photography, Oswald Morris was prevented from attending the Academy Awards ceremony by the producers of the film he was currently working on, who would not give him time off to attend.
-He was woken up in the early hours of the morning in London by a telephone call from the producer to tell him he had just won the Oscar for Best Cinematography.
+Director of Photography, Oswald Morris was unable to attend the Academy Awards ceremony in Los Angeles as the producers of the film he was currently working on would not give him any time off.
+He was awakened in the early hours of the morning in London by a telephone call from producer Walter Mirisch who told him he had just won the 'Oscar ' for Best Cinematography.

 Many devotees of the Broadway show were annoyed that Zero Mostel (who originated the role so famously on the Broadway stage) was not cast as Tevye in this film.
 The filmmakers decided the film needed to be more realistic, so a more "believeable" actor was hired, with Norman Jewison explaining: "one reason I liked Topol's performance so much on the stage was that he projected his sense of destiny as, and pride in being, a Jew.
 His Tevye never loses dignity and strength; he is a man who knows who he is and where he's going."

 120 of 126 found this interesting Interesting? |